seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Look, Hector, how the sun begins to set;
 How ugly night comes breathing at his heels:
 Even with the vail and darking of the sun,
-To close the day up, Hector’s life is done.
+To close the day up, Hector's life is done.

 **HECTOR**
-I am unarm’d; forego this vantage, Greek.
+I am unarm'd; forego this vantage, Greek.

 **ACHILLES**
 Strike, fellows, strike; this is the man I seek.